 9 credits at level HE4

-The unit will be taught using a variety of methods such as lectures, presentations, roleplay, seminars, individual/group tutorials and practical activities.
+The module will be delivered using a variety of methods such as lectures, seminars, group/individual tutorials, presentations, and practical activities.
 Learning and teaching will be achieved through a blended learning approach (combination of face-to-face and electronic based resources and communications).

 when you have successfully completed this module you will: